-Hall of Famer Wes Unseld played for the franchise from 1968-1981 and proved to be a perennial figure towards their success.
+Hall of Famer Wes Unseld played for the franchise from 1968 to 1981 and proved to be a perennial figure towards their success.
 Under his leadership, the Wizards made the finals thrice in five years and won the championship in 1978.

 Unseld is still the only Wizards player to ever win a regular-season MVP award, an honor which he won during a historic rookie season.
-Following Unseld’s departure, the team only managed to make first-round visits to the playoffs where they were knocked out by their Eastern conference opponents quite comfortably.
+Following Unseld’s departure, the team only made first-round visits to the playoffs, where they were knocked out by their Eastern conference opponents quite comfortably.

 Six-time NBA champion Michael Jordan came out of retirement and joined the team in 2001 when he was 38-years-old.
 He bought a minority stake in the franchise and plied his return to assume more control of the team.

 Even though an aged Jordan put up impressive numbers, a string of injuries left the Wizards wounded and gasping for inspiration.
 The lack of several factors put them down, and as a result, they struggled in the subsequent years as well.

 G-WIZ has been the official mascot of the Washington Wizards since 1997.
 His best friends include the loyal Wizards fans and all the children who visit the arena!
 He’s often referred to as the “trickiest mascot in the NBA” by the franchise.